shrushtinasre03/social-media-sentiment-analysis/src/README.md

 5. The model predicts Positive, Negative, or Neutral sentiment.
 6. Backend returns the prediction in JSON format.
 7. Frontend displays the result to the user.
+## Frontend Interface

+The frontend provides a simple interface for users to interact with the sentiment analysis system.

+### Features
+- Text input box for entering social media content.
+- Analyze button to submit the text.
+- Display area showing the predicted sentiment.
+- Loading indicator while processing the request.

+### Technologies
+- HTML
+- CSS
+- JavaScript